 Round can be used as:

-- An adjective (round face)
+- An adjective

-- A verb (he rounded the bend)
+- A verb

-- A noun (she completed the round)
+- A noun

 Some people use round instead of around in many instances, especially in spoken language.
 For instance: